 Refunds Issued in Error

-In the event that the Bursar’s Office issues you a refund in error the University reserves the right to reclaim such funds.
+In the event that the Office of the Bursar issues you a refund in error the University reserves the right to reclaim such funds.

 529 Plan Rules Regarding Excess Distributions